tbender4/tbender4.github.io/_posts/2021-01-29-video-capture-with-datapath-and-rgbeasy-obs-plugin.md

 ---

-*Quick primer of Datapath VisionRGB Capture Cards here*
+*TODO: Quick primer of Datapath VisionRGB Capture Cards*

 When capturing and streaming older video game consoles with Datapath Capture Cards in OBS Studio, [beeanyew's RGBEasy plugin](https://github.com/beeanyew/datapath-RGBeasy) is an improvement over the default OBS DirectShow implementation as it's easier to configure and has oversampling support (explained later).